Weapon of mass destruction: Early usage

-Evolution of its use
+Evolution

 During the Cold War, the term "weapons of mass destruction" was primarily a reference to nuclear weapons.
 At the time, in the West the euphemism "strategic weapons" was used to refer to the American nuclear arsenal.
 However, there is no precise definition of the "strategic" category, neither considering range nor yield of the nuclear weapon.

 Subsequent to Operation Opera, the destruction of a pre-operational nuclear reactor inside Iraq by the Israeli Air Force in 1981, the Israeli prime minister, Menachem Begin, countered criticism by saying that "on no account shall we permit an enemy to develop weapons of mass destruction against the people of Israel."
 This policy of pre-emptive action against real or perceived weapons of mass destruction became known as the Begin Doctrine.

 The term "weapons of mass destruction" continued to see periodic use, usually in the context of nuclear arms control; Ronald Reagan used it during the 1986 Reykjavík Summit, when referring to the 1967 Outer Space Treaty.
 Reagan's successor, George H. W. Bush, used the term in a 1989 speech to the United Nations, primarily in reference to chemical arms.

 The end of the Cold War reduced U.S. reliance on nuclear weapons as a deterrent, causing it to shift its focus to disarmament.
 With the 1990 invasion of Kuwait and 1991 Gulf War, Iraq's nuclear, biological, and chemical weapons programs became a particular concern of the first Bush Administration.
 Following the war, Bill Clinton and other western politicians and media continued to use the term, usually in reference to ongoing attempts to dismantle Iraq's weapons programs.